fitzgebt/cli-crime-data-app/README.md

-# Project Title
+# CLI - CrimeData App

-This program utilizes several FBI Crime Data APIs, allowing the user to pull requested informtaion from the Uniform Crime Report (UCR) database.
+This program utilizes several FBI Crime Data APIs, allowing the user to pull requested information from the Uniform Crime Report (UCR) database.
 This program's scope looks at information at the state wide level, and provides statistics on all offenses monitored by the UCR, as well as victim demographic statistics for the requested offense.